malchak/slide-navigation-example/README.md

 # Slide-navigation-example

-Using slide-out navigation menu techniques with Ember-cli
+A simple implementation of a slide-out navigation menu with Ember-cli.

+Using Ember's [boolean value class name bindings](http://emberjs.com/guides/templates/binding-element-class-names/#toc_binding-to-boolean-values) helper, and the [didTransition](http://emberjs.com/api/classes/Ember.Route.html#event_didTransition) route function, we can easily toggle between menu-open and menu-close states in our application.

 ## Prerequisites